Americans with Disabilities

 The law school seeks to accommodate students with disabilities on an individual basis.
 Individual students are given reasonable and necessary accommodations based on specific information and assessment data documented by a professional from outside the law school who, in the judgment of the school, is qualified to provide such information and assessments.
-Mrs. Pat Morrow from Project Key (334-386-7185) makes available information as to the existence and location of services, activities, and facilities that are accessible to and usable by persons with disabilities.
+Heidi Guy, Disability Services Coordinator (334-386-7185) makes available information as to the existence and location of services, activities, and facilities that are accessible to and usable by persons with disabilities.

 For more information regarding disability services, visit Project Key.

 Information about a student’s disability and accommodations is treated as confidential under applicable laws and law school policies and is provided only to individuals who are privileged to receive such information on a need-to-know basis.

 Verification of Disability